dsmelov/simsim/README.md

 - Click on app in list to open it's data folder in Finder
 - Click + Alt - to open in Terminal.

-v1.2.3: Added ability to reset app data and take screenshot from simulator.
+v1.2.3: Added ability to reset app data and take screenshots from simulator (will be saved in your Desktop folder).

 v1.2.2: Added ability to copy application path to pasteboard.